-6.1.2 : Assist local community groups and support local events
+6.1.2 : Assist local community groups and support local events lifestyle

-Action Code Action Name Performance Measure 6.1.2.1 Support 'free to attend' functions and facilities where possible to encourage community engagement.
-Number of events supported this quarter?
-Council supports 'free to attend'functions where possible.
+Action Code Action Name Performance Measure 6.1.2.1 Support functions and other activities, that can encourage community engagement Council supports 'free to attend'functions where possible.

-6.1.3 : Maintain a high quality of life by providing facilities and resources that encourage a secure, interactive and progressive community lifestyle
+6.1.3 : Maintain a high quality of life by providing facilities and resources that encourage a secure, interactive and progressive community

-Action Code Action Name Performance Measure 6.1.3.1 Boulia Aquatic Centre (pool and sports centre) are operational and provide a benefit to the community.
-Number of activities held this 1/4.
-Facilities are open and usable for the public at least 95% of the year.
+Action Code Action Name Performance Measure 6.1.3.1 Sport & aquatic centre provides benefits to the community, through its range of facilities Facilities are open and usable for the public at least 95% of the year.